 feature to create an automated deployment when switching the build configuration

-from “Debug” to “Release”.
-While this solution worked, I never felt at easy, as
+from "Debug" to "Release".
+While this solution worked, I never felt at ease, as

 I could run these snippets on accident when testing something in Visual Studio.

 MSBuild is a fully fledged build tool, which supports custom actions and even comes with predefined commands to do various operations such as copying or archiving files.
 The major downside is that MSBuild scripts, similar to Ant scripts, are written in XML.
 While they work pretty fine, maintaining these scripts is a pain.

 Several languages come with their own version of